TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 \end{itemize}

+The remainder of the paper is organized as follows.
 In Section~\ref{sec:relatedWork}, we discuss related work on NFTs and asset valuation in the financial domain.
 We motivate and present our asset valuation problem setup in Section~\ref{sec:motivate_problem}.
 Section~\ref{sec:opensea_platform} briefly introduces the OpenSea platform and its features, as well as blockchain-specific terms used in our analysis.
 We discuss our data collection pipeline and analyse the impact of Twitter on the OpenSea marketplace from the temporal dimension and value perspective in Section~\ref{sec:data}.
 In Section~\ref{sec:Models}, we discuss multimodal models for NFT asset valuation.
+We present results using various models and feature subsets in Section~\ref{sec:results}.
 Finally, we conclude with limitations and future work in Section~\ref{sec:conclusion}.